dataning/databradford/README.md

 | Local business\*           | 2010     | 2020   | Yes      | 20%                  | large           |
 | Air quality                | 2015     | 2020   | No       | 100%                 | small           |

-`*` Due to the size of raw data, the package can only contain a subset of the raw data If you wish to use the full raw data in some areas, please contact the package developer for further data request.
+`*` Due to the size of the raw data, the package can only contain a subset of the data in this category.
+If you wish to use the full scale of the raw data, please contact the package developer for further data request.

 ## Use the package